chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_syntax.rst

      action :install
    end

-Every resource in |chef| has its own set of actions and attributes.
+Every resource has its own set of actions and attributes.
 Many attributes have default values.
 Some attributes are available to all resources; these are sometimes referred to as "meta" attributes and they are commonly used to send notifications to other resources or to set up conditional execution rules.
 All actions have a default value.
 Only non-default behaviors of actions and attributes need to be specified.

 .. note:: Attributes associated with resources are not the same as attributes associated with nodes.